 A drug conviction can negatively affect the rest of your life, making it difficult to secure housing, employment, or even health insurance.
-Before allowing drug crimes charges to overwhelm and frighten you, call a Framingham drug crimes lawyer, like Attorney Chris Spring.
+Before allowing drug crimes charges to overwhelm and frighten you, call an experienced Framingham drug crime lawyer, like Attorney Chris Spring.
 Contact Attorney Spring at (617) 513-9444.

 Attorney Spring is an experienced drug crimes attorney who:

 Call Attorney Spring at Spring & Spring today to discuss your drug crime charges.
 He is available to clients nights, weekends, and holidays, and his fees are clear and understandable.
 Your first appointment is confidential and at no cost to you.

 A Framingham criminal defense attorney, like Attorney Chris Spring, puts his knowledge, skills, and prior experience to work for you.
 As a former prosecutor and a seasoned criminal defense attorney, Attorney Spring knows how to communicate with law enforcement, prosecutors, and judges.

 When you retain Attorney Spring, he will do the following on your behalf:

 Calling Attorney Chris Spring is a positive first step in defending your future well-being.
-He will aggressively fight for you regardless of your drug crimes charges.
+He will aggressively fight for you regardless of your drug crime charges.
 Contact Attorney Spring at his defense firm now.

 There are many types of drug crimes in Massachusetts, and the Commonwealth is tough on drugs.
 While marijuana possession is generally a civil infraction or misdemeanor offense, most other drug crimes are felony offenses.
 There are mandatory minimum sentences for repeat drug dealing offenders.